-Start by pressing the “saute” function on the Instant Pot and let it heat up.
+- Start by pressing the “saute” function on the Instant Pot and let it heat up.
 Then add the onion and garlic with a splash of vegetable broth.

-Stir around, mixing the ingredients - make sure the tomato paste dissolves and the pasta is pushed down as much into the sauce as possible.
+- Stir around, mixing the ingredients - make sure the tomato paste dissolves and the pasta is pushed down as much into the sauce as possible.

-- Press the Manual button and use + or – to adjust the time to 8 minutes.
+- Press the Manual button and use + or – to adjust the time to 7 minutes.
 The Instant Pot will now start building up pressure, which usually takes a couple of minutes.
 It then cooks the pasta for you, counting down the minutes on the screen to zero.

-When the 8 minutes are up, you will hear the Instant Pot beeping.
+- When the 7 minutes are up, you will hear the Instant Pot beeping.
 Carefully quick release the pressure by moving the valve to one side, keeping face and hands away.
 You can use a towel to do so, and can even place it over the valve to catch the steam and any liquid that might spray out.

-Once the pressure is released, you can open the lid and stir the pasta.
+- Once the pressure is released, you can open the lid and stir the pasta.
 Taste test it, and add more seasonings if needed.